-People love teriyaki, and today I want to show how to make Teriyaki chicken that is so easy and tasty for your dinner table!
+People love teriyaki, and today I want to show you how to make Teriyaki chicken that is so easy and tasty for your dinner table!

 What is Teriyaki?
-Is Teriyaki good?
+Is Teriyaki Good?

-A little tip about Teriyaki (照り焼き) is that it is not a name of sauce, it is actually a cooking method.
+A little tip about Teriyaki (照り焼き) is that it is not the name of a sauce, it is actually a cooking method.
 Teri means “luster” which means the sweet soy sauce marinade and yaki means “cooking/grilling”.
 This method is used for fish or meat by either frying in a pan or grilling, and it turns the dish a nice brown luster.

-Chicken thigh or chicken breast for Teriyaki Chicken?
+Chicken Thigh or Chicken Breast for Teriyaki Chicken?